On this page

 - The average transition time from education to full-time work is 4.7 years, compared to 1 year in 1986.
 Young people say this is due to not having enough work experience, lack of appropriate education, lack of career management skills and a lack of available jobs.

-The VET for school students policy aims to enhance career education in schools to help students to:
+The policy and the career education strategy (PDF 1.15MB) aim to enhance career education in schools to help students to:

 - understand themselves and reflect on their ambitions, interests, strengths and abilities